 Max Ventures is a stock that Madhu Kela is known to be bullish about.
 He got Reliance Small Cap Fund to buy a large quantity of the stock of Max Ventures.

-Kela is also known to be very bullish about Indiabulls Ventures (Securities).
-He bought 35 lakh shares in April 2015.
+Kela is also known to be very bullish about Indiabulls Ventures (Securities) (Indiabulls Integrated Services Ltd).
+He bought 35 lakh shares in April 2015 though the present holding is not known.

 There may be several other stocks in the portfolios of Madhusudan and Maduri Kela which we will have to detect and find soon.